nitrologic/blitz2/README.md

 # blitz2
 Official Acid Software Amiga development tools

 The source code to Blitz2 is here.
-It is 68000 assembler with tabs bext set to 8 or 12.
+It is 68000 assembler with tabs best set to 8 or 12.

 src/blitz2.s